criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 The main factors that influence the determination of the equivalent conicity have been included, such as:

-* The geometry of the profiles (taper's rolling radii and transversal section data);
+* Geometry of the profiles (taper's rolling radii and transversal section data);
-* The track gauge (see the picture with references on the main GUI);
+* Track gauge (see the picture with references on the main GUI);
-* The inclination angle of both rails.
+* Inclination angle of both rails.

 #### Mandatory TODO list

-Other factors, not implemented up to the present time, that increase the complexity of the process calculation, will be considered in the near future:
+Other factors, not implemented up to the present time, and that increase the complexity of the process calculation, will be considered in the near future:

 * The use of worn profiles as input cases;
 * Track global irregularities: layout deviations, such as the unevenness, gauge difference and alignment.